mpwalker0517/Capstone_HR_Dashboard/README.md

 4. Used merge with Python to combine data from separate CSVs
 5. Created pivot tables and other data visualizations with Python
 6. Markdown cells for each step as well as comments throughout
+7. Created a second jupyter notebook (hr_dashboard_overview) to display high-level overview of visualizations from hr_dashboard_all notebook
-7. Showcased data by publishing finzalized CSV into Tableau -https://public.tableau.com/views/Certifications_16980767476410/CertificationStory?:language=en-US&:display_count=n&:origin=viz_share_link
+8. Showcased data by publishing finzalized CSV into Tableau -https://public.tableau.com/views/Certifications_16980767476410/CertificationStory?:language=en-US&:display_count=n&:origin=viz_share_link